php/web-doc/tutorial/faq.md

 ## Is there an online editor?
 Yes, just go to https://edit.php.net

-## How often is the documentation built?
-Weekly, but there is special mirror - https://doc.php.net - where documentation is build every six hours.

 ## How do I add a link to a method?
 Use `<methodname>Class::Method</methodname>` Note that the case does not matter when adding a link.